benyakirten/way-cli/README.md

 * -l - int; limit how many results are retrieved.
 Default: -1 (infinite)
 * -w - string; set the base directory.
 Default: current working directory
 * -r - bool; retrieve relative paths instead of absolute paths.
 Default: false
+* -u - int; amount of directories to go up before beginning search.
+Default: 0

 NOTE: If any flags are set, the target folder name come after all flags

 ## Examples of usage
 ```
 way build
-way -r -l 5 -w /User/me node_modules
+way -r -l 5 -w /User/me -u 2 node_modules
 ```

 ## How do I compile this
+If You feel like trusting me, the binary can be downloaded directly from GitHub by going to the latest release (or not, but caveat emptor with an older version).
+Otherwise:

+1. Clone the repository
-* Install the Golang runtime (https://go.dev)
+2. Install the Golang runtime (https://go.dev)
-* Navigate to the folder with the project in it
+3. Navigate to the folder with the project in it
-* Run: go build way.go
+4. Run: go build way.go

 ## How do I add this to my path variables?
 * Open your terminal profile file (mine is .zshrc)